robert89221/messagebox/README.md

 # MessageBox

-MessageBox is a simple web app for discussion forums:
+MessageBox is a web app for simplified discussion forums:

 * Multiple topics
 * Simple thread-less view